Jennifer Jones beats Denmark for fifth straight win at women’s world curling championship

 Canada was 80 per cent as a team, just ahead of Denmark's 78 per cent.

-After nine draws, South Korea was alone in third place at 4-1.
-The Czech Republic, Japan and Russia were next at 3-2.
+After 10 draws, Sweden (6-0) and Canada (5-0) were the only unbeaten rinks.
+South Korea was in third place at 4-1 and Russia was next at 4-2.

-China was in seventh place at 3-3, followed by the United States and Switzerland at 2-3.
-Italy was 2-4, Denmark slipped to 1-4, Scotland was 1-5 and Germany remained winless at 0-5.
+A four-way tie for fifth place at 3-3 included China, the Czech Republic, Japan and the United States.
+Switzerland was 2-4, followed by Italy (2-5), Denmark (1-4), Germany and Scotland (both 1-5).

 Round-robin play continues through Friday night.
-The top six teams in the 13-team field will make the playoffs.
+The top six teams in the 13-team field will make the playoffs and the medal games are set for Sunday.

 Jones, the 2014 Olympic champion, won her lone world title in 2008.
 This is her sixth appearance at the world women's championship.